 What would be the best way to develop our flexibility?
 First of all, do not stretch your muscles – ever.
 What I propose for this matter, I call, “Action Flexibility”.
 The essence of it is very simple, work with or through your mind.

-Flexibility is achieved through your mind and muscles.
+Your ability to bend is achieved through your mind and muscles.
 It involves them into the movement you want to do.
 Muscles will contract & relax on their own.
 This will produce the movement, or relaxation in their reciprocal relationship, so that not to resist the movement being performed.

 Therefore, our brain makes this precise regulation about which muscle is supposed to work and which is supposed to relax.
 Following this simple logic, we can see, that our ability to relax and flex depends on how much we can focus on production of the movement, without any consideration of muscle tension or relaxation.